top of page

 Evaporated milk advertisement in the Delaware County Daily Times on 22 March 1912 / Article in the Midland Journal (Rising Sun, MD) 9 October 1914 / Article in the Midland Journal (Rising Sun, MD) 16 April 1915

 The P.E.
-Sharpless Company continued to grow into the 1920s, with a lease on the Perkiomen Dairy in Skippack, PA, for cheese production and the purchase of the former Supplee Milk Company's creamery in Cochranville, PA, in 1919.
+Sharpless Company continued to grow into the 1920s and secured a lease for the Perkiomen Dairy in Skippack, PA, to produce cheese.
+In 1919, the company purchased the former Supplee Milk Company's creamery in Cochranville, PA.
 The Cochranville Creamery was destroyed by a fire in 1923, with damages estimated at $12,000 ($212,000 in 2023).
 The P.E.
-Sharpless Company also received a United States Patent for their process of making soft cheese in 1918 (Patent # 1,258, 438), a patent for their method of packaging and sealing perishables in 1921 (Patent # 1, 399, 270), and a patent for coating metal foil with paraffin in 1923 (Patent # 1, 466, 380).
+Sharpless Company received a United States Patent for their process of making soft cheese in 1918 (Patent # 1,258, 438), a patent for their method of packaging and sealing perishables in 1921 (Patent # 1, 399, 270), and a patent for coating metal foil with paraffin in 1923 (Patent # 1, 466, 380).

 Article in The Daily News (Lebanon, PA) on 24 December 1917 / Article in The News-Journal (Lancaster, PA) on 8 June 1923 / United States Patent #1,258,438